How to use PowerBill™

 B is: 3.
 Enter your Rates.
 4. Select the Rate Types.

 C is: 5.
 Show Price.
-6. Get your Bill Price breakdown data.
+6. Get your Bill Price Report.

 Things You Need to Know